milfrisi/generative-art-generator/README.md

 commit code that doesn't conform to Black rules, the commit will be aborted.
 You can fix your code by running `black` itself and adding and committing the reformatted files again.

+### Bonus things you can do inside the container

+Also, since the container is configured to connect to HDFS, Hive and Oozie from the command line, you can use the following commands:

+* `hadoop fs`: copy files from/to HDFS.
+[Docs](https://hadoop.apache.org/docs/r2.6.0/hadoop-project-dist/hadoop-common/FileSystemShell.html)
+* `start-beeline`: start an interactive shell to send queries to Hive
+* `oozie`: interact with Oozie from the command line [Docs](https://oozie.apache.org/docs/5.2.0/DG_CommandLineTool.html)